The Greater Ravenswood Chamber of Commerce is a Partner to Local Manufacturers

-Defining the neighborhood since the late nineteenth-century, Ravenswood’s Industrial Corridor is one of the few remaining manufacturing corridors on Chicago’s Northside.
-Along Ravenswood Avenue, you’ll find manufacturers making motors, transformers, truck locks and hinges, clothes, snacks, and even beer.
-And by offering business services to local industries and manufacturers, the GRCC hopes to keep it that way.
+Defining our neighborhood since the late nineteenth-century, Ravenswood’s Industrial Corridor is one of the few remaining manufacturing corridors on Chicago’s Northside.
+Along Ravenswood Avenue, you’ll find talented people making motors, transformers, truck locks and hinges, clothes, snacks, and lots of beer.
+We work to keep it that way by offering specialized services to local manufacturers, makers, and industrial businesses.

-- Helping businesses to expand or relocate to space in the Ravenswood Industrial Corridor by providing information about the corridor, the neighborhood in general, or a particular industry
+• Helping businesses to expand or relocate to space in the Ravenswood Industrial Corridor by providing information about the corridor, the neighborhood, and/or a particular industry

-- Guidance on city-related issues affecting small businesses and City of Chicago Economic Development Incentives
+• Offering guidance on City-related issues and City of Chicago Economic Development Incentives

 The Malt Row Committee